 You know getting a massage feels good, but you may not realize how good it can be for your health, too.
 For example, as soon as your body senses the first touch of pressure, it sends a signal to your nervous system that can slow your heart rate by more than 10 beats per minute and lower your blood pressure by as much as eight percent.
 And that’s only the beginning of the health benefits massage delivers.
 It can help alleviate back pain, chronic headaches, muscle aches, stress and more.

 Here’s a look at some of the specific health pluses of common types of massage.
 You may never look at a rub-down the same way again.

-This massage technique uses slow, deep strokes to target the deep layers of muscle and connective tissue to promote flexibility and movement while reducing pain and stiffness.
-Those with conditions like osteoarthritis may see improvement in joint pain and range of motion with deep tissue massage.
+This massage technique uses a specially designed instrument, known as the Fascial Abrasion Technique Tool, to identify and treat areas of fascial restriction.
+The contoured shape of the instrument allows therapists to use the tool to scan the body and to apply precise pressure where needed.
+The therapist will use varied strokes and varied pressure to target the deep layers of muscle and connective tissue to promote flexibility and movement while reducing pain and stiffness.
+Those with conditions like osteoarthritis may see improvement in joint pain and range of motion with myofascial massage.